Terrence Fede: Buffalo Bills

 On April 4, 2018, Fede signed with the Buffalo Bills.
 He was released on September 1, 2018.

 New York Giants

 On August 3, 2019, Fede was signed by the New York Giants.
 He was waived on August 31, 2019 during the pre-season roster cuts.

+Personal life

+Fede's cousin, Audric Estimé, is a running back who plays for the Denver Broncos.
+Fede's parents raised Estimé and his brother after their mother died of sickle cell disease when Estimé was ten years old.